-The Board has delegated to the CEO the authority to manage Bapcor and its businesses within levels of authority specified by the Board from time to time.
-The CEO may sub-delegate aspects of his authority and power but remains accountable to the Board for Bapcor's performance, and is required to report regularly to the Board on the progress being made by Bapcor's business units.
-The Board is responsible for appointing, evaluating or removing the Chief Executive Officer, and approving appointments or removal of all other members of Senior Management and Directors.
+The Board has delegated to the MD & CEO the authority to manage Bapcor and its businesses within levels of authority specified by the Board from time to time.
+The MD & CEO may sub-delegate aspects of his authority and power but remains accountable to the Board for Bapcor's performance, and is required to report regularly to the Board on the progress being made by Bapcor's business segments.
+The Board is responsible for appointing, evaluating or removing the MD & CEO, and approving appointments or removal of all other members of Senior Management and Directors.